 Demand for higher level skills is rising across all sectors.
 The Greater Manchester Forecasting Model (GMFM) indicates that there is likely to be a total replacement demand of 921,000 jobs up to 2022 due to people retiring.
 Half of the new jobs are expected to require at least a Level 3 qualification.

 The transition from school leavers into the workplace is vital to address the skills needs of the city, yet many businesses feel young people are not sufficiently prepared for the workplace on leaving the education system.
 Only 16% of employers offered Apprenticeships to school leavers over the past 12 months.
 This is why The Apprentice Academy offers apprentice and manager bootcamps to employers to make the transition easier for all.

 Advances in technology will transform the workforce over the next 10 years; experts predict nearly 50% of today’s occupations will not exist by 2025.
 While this does not mean the world will need fewer workers in the future – it does mean that specialist skills will be more important.

 Technological advances also make global markets more accessible.
 However, there is a real lack of knowledge and skill around how to access these markets.
 Only 11% of businesses in GM currently export compared to 22% in the UK.
 Leaders and managers must learn how to trade with these markets if GM is to succeed in a global economy.

 Management and Leadership

 Ineffective management is thought to be costing UK businesses over £19 billion/year, with 43% of managers rating their own line manager as ineffective., Yet managers play a critical role in organisational success.
-This is why the Apprentice Academy work in conjunction with PWG Training to help leaders and managers develop the skills they need.
+This is why the Apprentice Academy have developed two management programmes to help leaders and managers develop the skills they need for the future.